Heathenry (new religious movement): Demographics

-Cragle's 2015 survey indicated that 45% of Heathens had been raised as Christians, although 21% had previously had no religious affiliation or been atheists or agnostics.
-Practitioners typically live within Christian majority societies, however often state that Christianity has little to offer them.
-In referring to Heathens in the U.S., Snook, Thad Horrell, and Kristen Horton noted that practitioners "almost always formulate oppositional identities" to Christianity.
-Through her research, Schnurbein found that during the 1980s many Heathens in Europe had been motivated to join the religion in part by their own anti-Christian ethos, but that this attitude had become less prominent among the Heathen community as the significance of the Christian churches had declined in Western nations after that point.
-Conversely, in 2018 Calico noted that a "deep antipathy" to Christianity was still "quite close to the surface for many American Heathens", with anti-Christian sentiment often being expressed through humor in that community.
-Many Heathens are also involved in historical reenactment, focusing on the early medieval societies of Germanic Europe; others are critical of this practice, believing that it blurs the boundary between real life and fantasy.
+Cragle's 2015 survey indicated that 45% of Heathens had been raised Christian, although 21% had previously had no religious affiliation or been atheists or agnostics.
+Practitioners typically live in Christian majority societies, however often feel Christianity has little to offer them.
+Schnurbein found that, during the 1980s, many European Heathens joined the religion in part because they held anti-Christian views, but that this attitude had decreased in later decades.
+Among American Heathens, Calico noted in 2018 that a "deep antipathy" to Christianity was still "quite close to the surface", with Snook, Thad Horrell, and Kristen Horton commenting that American Heathens "almost always formulate oppositional identities" to Christianity.
+Anti-Christian sentiment is often expressed through humor in the Heathen community.

+Many Heathens are involved in historical reenactment, focusing on the early medieval societies of Germanic Europe; others criticise this practice, believing that it blurs the boundary between real life and fantasy.
 Some adherents also practice Heathenry in tandem with other Pagan religions, such as Wicca or Druidry, but many others look unfavorably on such religions for being too syncretic.